Palau Royal Resort and Sam’s Tours

 Banking & Currency: U.S. dollar is the official currency of Palau.
 Traveler’s checks and all major credit cards are accepted at most businesses, including Sam’s Tours.
 There are several banks (Bank of Hawaii, Bank of Guam, and Bank Pacific) and plenty of automated teller machines around town.

 Health & Medical Services: Palau National Hospital is a well-equipped and professionally staffed facility with an experienced Barotrauma Team.
 Besides, there are excellent private clinics, out-patient surgeries, and pharmacies on the island.
-Local supermarkets carry most common over-the-counter medications.
+Local supermarkets carry the most common over-the-counter medications.

 BELAU MEDICAL CLINIC: firstname.lastname@example.org